 Even trace amounts of these solvents can cause issues.
 The immiscibility manifests as an unstable baseline, such as the example shown below.

-Suggestion: In order to fix this issue, try flushing the Column overnight with a mutually miscible Solvent such as Isopropanol to remove any Immiscible non-polar Solvents that may be in it.
-This phenomenon can happen to Cogent TYPE-C HPLC Columns or others that may have been introduced to immiscible solvents.
+Suggestion: In order to fix this issue, try flushing the column overnight with a mutually miscible solvent such as isopropanol to remove any immiscible non polar solvents that may be in it.
+This phenomenon can happen to Cogent TYPE-C™ HPLC columns or others that may have been introduced to immiscible solvents.
 In some cases, you might observe this with a new column if residual packing solvents may still be present.